October 2018 Edition

 - Chromebooks (Internet Browsing Laptop) - I recommend these so much, I dedicated an entire page to them.
 Check it out HERE.

 - Budget Windows Laptop - Surface Go - If you ABSOLUTELY NEED Windows (95% of people do not), and you know you need Windows apps for things like video/photo editing, you would not be buying a budget laptop.
 However, if you wanted to spend less than $500 on a decent Windows laptop, just look for a computer with an SSD / solid state drive.
 That will make the most difference in the speed of a budget laptop.

 SmartphonesFor a true guide on buying smartphones, the smart way, check out my article on the Truth about owning Smartphones.

 Wireless RoutersThese two products are first and foremost the most important pieces of hardware in your home when it comes to internet usage.
 With that being said, if you are currently using the equipment your cable company gave you for internet access, you are not only getting ripped off up to $15/month to use their trash equipment, but you are sacrificing network speed and inefficiencies with your home wireless network.
 Do your self a favor and buy your own modem and wireless router, you will be glad you did.
 If you need help with installation, contact us.

-- Full Performance/Wireless Mesh Router - Google Wifi | Eero - These are a new category of wifi routers that aim to eliminate dead spots using multiple hotspots that work natively together to give you the best possible signal no matter where you are in your home or business.
+- Full Performance/Wireless Mesh Router - Google Wifi | Eero - Large House or business with streaming devices more than 100ft away from router.
+These are a new category of wifi routers that aim to eliminate dead spots using multiple hotspots that work natively together to give you the best possible signal no matter where you are in your home or business.